 Our current focus is promoting well-being and preventing mental and substance user disorders.

 Our priority areas were based on several discussions with key stake holders in Orange and Sullivan Counties as well as information provided to us in community surveys that resident’s completed.

-Moira Mencher, MBA joined Garnet Health as Physician Liaison in 2019 and has developed an effective Physician Relations Program that promotes working relationships between Garnet Health, members of the medical staff, their office staff and physicians within the community.
+Moira Mencher, MBA joined Garnet Health as Physician Liaison in 2019, and was promoted to Manager of Physician Relations and Community Health in 2020 and Director of Planning and Community Relations in 2023.
+During her time at Garnet Health, she has developed an effective Physician Relations Program that promotes working relationships between Garnet Health, members of the medical staff, their office staff and physicians within the community.
 Ms. Mencher has also worked closely with the Community Health Department to include physicians in community health initiatives.

-In her new role, Ms. Mencher oversees physician relations and community health, and is facilitating the synergy of these two departments.
+In her new role, Ms. Mencher oversees physician relations and community health and strategic planning and is facilitating the synergy of these departments.
 She works with community organizations in Sullivan and Orange Counties to integrate and align Garnet Health System’s Community Health programs with community health initiatives as outlined by each county’s Community Health Needs Assessment and the System’s Corporate Community Health Plan.